Submitted by Team Springfield

-Mike’s history with the M1A match (originally held by the NRA) goes back to when it first began on the 100th anniversary of the National Matches at Camp Perry in 2007.
-In fact, Mike helped bring in competitors to NRA National matches for years.
-He was so good at it, the NRA awarded him with the NRA Leadership Award, the only one given to an individual in history.
+The history of the M1A match (originally held by the NRA) goes back to when it first began on the 100th anniversary of the National Matches at Camp Perry in 2007.

 Today, there are matches for the Springfield 1903, the M1 Carbine and M1 Garand.
-The sight of a firing line filled with M1A™s continues to fuel his enthusiasm for the event.
+The sight of a firing line filled with M1A™s continues to fuel enthusiasm for the event.
 There’s nothing else quite like it.
-He knows, more than likely, Springfield had something to do with each of the M1A™s lining up at the competition.
+Springfield had something to do with each of the M1A™s lining up at the competition.

-The inaugural match still sticks with Mike.
-It was a picturesque day.
+The inaugural match was a picturesque day.
 Of course, just before the first rounds went downrange, a black wall of ominous clouds entered the scene.
 It poured buckets of rain with a nasty, cold wind out of the north.
-Naturally, Mike was in shorts and a polo without rain gear.
-Thankfully someone took note and dug up a musty rain jacket stashed in a truck and gave it to him.

 More than 600 competitors attended that day, and a junior took home the victory.
 It just happened he was using his father’s rifle - the same rifle his father used to win the President’s 100 match 20 years earlier. #DefendYourLegacy

 It’s a great match for people looking to get quality experience in competitive shooting - good people, great camaraderie and plenty of ways to win something.